gwos/tcg/README.md

 ### LIBTRANSIT

-Defines path to `libtransit.so` library in docker container and tests.
+Defines the path to `libtransit.so` library in docker container and tests.

     $ export LIBTRANSIT=/path/to/libtransit.so

 ### TCG

-By default the config file is looked for in the work directory as `tcg_config.yaml`.
+By default, the config file is looked for in the work directory as `tcg_config.yaml`.

 The path to config file and any config option can be overridden with env vars: